Citizen engagement is always a top priority

 While claims are easy to make, the test of the effectiveness of a technology is the success it has in real-life applications.
 AirAsia apart, the company has a wide spectrum of financial organisations that deploy their solutions.

 These organisations represent the best in their sectors, and they are at the top because they invest in technologies that help them progress.
-Findings indicate that graph database technology was used in 50% of all Artificial Intelligence projects.
-This is because incorporating Graph Database Technology into an organisation’s existing AI strategy offers significant improvement at a low cost.
+Findings indicate that Graph Data Platforms were used in 50% of all Artificial Intelligence projects.
+This is because incorporating a Graph Data Platform into an organisation’s existing AI strategy offers significant improvement at a low cost.
 The investment is minimal and corporations can increase confidence scores and outcomes for a fraction of expenditure in other solutions.

 Embarking on a new transformational journey